 I absolutely love peanut butter.
 And as a child, peanut butter cookies were one of my all-time favorites.
-As an adult, though, my pallet has changed, and I often prefer sweet treats that are tempered with a bit of salty flavor.
+As an adult, though, my palate has changed, and I often prefer sweet treats that are tempered with a bit of salty flavor.
 Some traditional peanut butter recipes suggest rolling the dough balls in table sugar before pressing them flat on a cookie sheet.
 But I find that this makes the cookies much too sweet for my adult taste buds.

-Using a traditional peanut butter cookie recipe, I made a few adaptations to create a slightly saltier tasting cookie.
+Using a traditional peanut butter cookie recipe, I made a few adaptations to create a slightly saltier-tasting cookie.
 I reduced the amount of salt in the dough from a half teaspoon of table salt to a quarter teaspoon of table salt.
 And instead of rolling the dough in white sugar before baking, I sprinkled Himalayan pink salt on the cookie tops.

 Prepping and Baking Time

 24 of the best peanut butter cookies ever!

 - 1 cup smooth or crunchy peanut butter

 - 1 1/2 cups all-purpose flour

 - 1 tablespoon Himalayan pink salt, (for sprinkling on cookies)